NeuralWxMaps/PcpnWrnUS/index.md

       <td><img src="https://user-images.githubusercontent.com/75145898/101796963-bc2e0400-3ac6-11eb-86e6-6cba01884837.png"></td>
       <td><img src="https://user-images.githubusercontent.com/75145898/101796954-bafcd700-3ac6-11eb-8c56-f8145576e5d5.png"></td>
     </tr>
-At 72 hours, the blue cluster seems to have acouple more contours over western Nevada than the red cluster has.
+At 72 hours, the blue cluster seems to have a couple more contours over western Nevada than the red cluster has.
 This would indicate an extra one to two-tenths of an inch of precipitation.
 The remainder of these clusters are pretty similar.
 <hr>
   <table border="1" cellpadding="1" cellspacing="1">
     <tr>